-Istanbul has three golf courses, even though it's not a popular sport for local people it attracts especially foreigners and expats who live in the city.
-These 18 hole golf courses are in Kemerburgaz, Silivri, and Levent (9 holes) neighborhoods.
+Istanbul has two golf courses, even though it's not a popular sport for local people it attracts especially foreigners and expats who live in the city.
+These 18 hole golf courses are in Kemerburgaz and Silivri neighborhoods.

-There are several tennis facilities in Istanbul, since 2006 Istanbul Cup is held every year in the city and it's becomming popular for the young people.
+There are several tennis facilities in Istanbul, since 2006 Istanbul Cup is held every year in the city and it's becoming popular for the young people.

 Istanbul doesn't have high mountains for skiing but there are several in nearby cities to the east.
 Nearest skiing resorts are; Kartepe in Sapanca (about 150 km - 93 mi) or Uludag mountain in Bursa (about 240 km - 150 mi) or Kartalkaya in Bolu (about 270 km - 168 mi).